pyca/pynacl/docs/vectors/argon2_vectors.rst

 length must be 16 for raw hashes, and can vary for modular crypt formatted hashes.

-The full command lines used in generating the vactors are:
+The full command lines used in generating the vectors are:

 for raw argon2i
     .. code-block:: bash